polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Motivation

-At present time misbehaving collator nodes, or anyone who has acquired a valid collation can prevent a parachain from effecitvely using elastic scaling by providing the same valid block to all backing groups assigned to the parachain.
+At present time misbehaving collator nodes, or anyone who has acquired a valid collation can prevent a parachain from effecitvely using elastic scaling by providing the same collation to all backing groups assigned to the parachain.
 This happens before the next parachain block is authored and will prevent the chain of candidates to be formed, reducing the throughput of the parachain to a single core.

-This RFC solves the problem by enabling a parachain to provide the core index information as part of it's PVF execution output and in the associated candidate receipt data structure.
+This RFC solves the problem by enabling a parachain to provide a core index commitment as part of it's PVF execution output and in the associated candidate receipt data structure.

 Once this RFC is implemented the validity of a parachain block depends on the core it is being executed on.